jchyjc/Data-Transformation/README.md

-# Data-Reorganization
+# Excel-Sheet-Data-Reorganization
--reorganizing data
+-repeating and reorganizing data on Excel Sheets manually is very tedious and tiring

--wrote C++ programs to rearrange and reorganize data on a Microsoft Excel sheet -reduced the workload from 5 hours to 30 minutes for 570 cells of data -written and tested in Visual Studios
+-wrote a C++ program to repeat every data on an Excel sheet a certain number of times and another one to move all of the data into one column

+-reduced the workload for 570 cells of data from 5 hours to 30 minutes

+-written and tested in Visual Studios